2014 British sitcom about metal detecting enthusiasts, written by, directed by, and starring Mackenzie Crook.

 - A similar technique is used at the end of the first episode of series three, where Andy's discovery of a whistle flashes back in time to its user witnessing a burial in the field, which then segues into a Time Passes Montage bringing us back to the present day.

 - Hypno Fool: Discussed Trope.
-Toni persuades Lance to try hypnotherapy to get over his seasickness, but Lance can't relax because he is so worried about being a Hypno Fool, and doesn't really get anything out of it.
+Toni persuades Lance to try hypnotherapy to get over his seasickness, but Lance can't relax because he is so worried about becoming one of these, and so doesn't really get anything out of it.

 - I Ate WHAT?!: Vegetarian Andy is shocked to discover that his beloved pork scratchings are not pig-flavoured crisps but deep-fried pig skin.